DavidFarrell/paidia.fun/__publisher_site/content/homepage/1how_does_it_play.md

 Each deck also has a mix of standard and unique action cards (white border).

-## Four storylines that can be mashed up for varaitions
+## Four storylines that can be mashed up for variations

 ![image of story cards](images/story_cards.jpg)
 Every round a new story card is flipped.
-These story cards put pressure on players to work together puts their personal goals in tension with the group mission.
-Every vote counts - do we act on the story event for immediate benefit? or do we keep working towards preventing the invasion?
+These story cards put pressure on players to work together and put their personal goals in conflict with the group mission.
+Every vote counts - do we act on the story event for immediate benefit?
+Or do we instead invest in longer term goals?

 <!--